HecticSerenity/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Basics.md

 greet("Brendan");
 ```

-If we run `tsc hello.ts` again, notice that we get an error on the command line!
+If we run `tsc hello.ts` again, notice that `tsc` displays an error in the console output!

 ```txt
 Expected 2 arguments, but got 1.